ontolex/frequency-attestation-corpus-information/index.md

 </div>
 </div>

-Examples for `frac:unit` include string literals such as `"tokens"`, `"sentences"`, etc. If a future community standard provides reference URIs for such datatypes, `frac:unit` should be used as a datatype property.
+Examples of values of `frac:unit` include string literals such as `"tokens"`, `"sentences"`, etc. If a future community standard provides reference URIs for such datatypes, `frac:unit` should be used as a datatype property.
 Until such a convention has been established, it is recommended to be used as a datatype property.

-> Note: One function of `frac:unit` is to calculate relative frequencies from absolute values as provided by the `rdf:value` of `frac:Frequency` objects.
-While these can be calculated by diving `rdf:value` of a particular frequency object *f* by the `rdf:value` of its `frac:observedIn/frac:total`, this equation is restricted to frequency objects using the same `frac:unit`.

 <div class="entity">